Explainer: What the Dorcas vs USCIS Decision Means for Afghan Allies

 • Pending asylum-related adjudications

-• Other USCIS benefit requests subject to the challenged policies
+• Other USCIS benefit requests that were subject to the challenged policies

 Individuals Outside the United States